ciotlosm/lovelace-thermostat-dark-card/README.md

 ### Custom components don't load on my IOS device?
 This is because for IOS devices by default javascript served is `es5`.
 You can allow custom components to load by forcing `javascript: latest` in your `configuration.yaml` under `frontend:`.

+> Note: Enabling `latest` on IOS could cause automation and script editor to crash.

 ### I followed all steps to add custom component but I see javascript errors in my browser.
 What happend?
 This is most likely because you downloaded the [html](https://github.com/ciotlosm/custom-lovelace/blob/master/gauge-card/gauge-card.js) from gitbut instead of [raw](https://raw.githubusercontent.com/ciotlosm/custom-lovelace/master/gauge-card/gauge-card.js).
 That is not valid javascript.
 Always make sure you download using `raw` button.